ssc-spc-ccoe-cei/gcp-tools/pipeline-samples/README.md

 ## Adding / Editing a Pipeline

-Simply copy a sample YAML file to your repo in the appropriate directory (`.azure-pipelines` or `.github`).
+Simply copy a sample YAML file to your repo in the appropriate directory (`.azure-pipelines` or `.github/workflows`).

 Each sample may have instructions specific to itself.